kel1q/MyDotnetPwa3/README.md

-# DartLang free .NET PWA for learning Polish and English
+# DartLang, free .NET PWA for learning Polish and English